 During this program, you will…

-- Feel refreshed as you swim in beautiful jungle waterfalls
+- Swim in beautiful jungle waterfalls

 - Seek enlightenment as you explore the temples of Chiang Mai